The Insurance Practitioner Apprenticeship is Ireland’s first apprenticeship to award a level 8 honours degree – the BA (Hons) in Insurance Practice.

 While you’re learning the ropes on-the-job, you’ll also be studying:

 Once you’re settled into your role, you will move on to learning about:

 For your final year as an apprentice, you’ll advance your knowledge and expertise through:

 BA (Hons) in Insurance Practice

-The apprenticeship programme is designed for new entrants who want to build a career in the general or life insurance industry, from a variety of backgrounds including School Leavers, New Graduates, and Career Changers.
+The apprenticeship programme is designed for School Leavers, New Graduates, and Career-Changers who meet the Entry Requirements and want to build a new career in the general or life insurance industry.

 Employers look for a combination of academic and soft skills when hiring apprentices.
 Having the right combination of both is a key advantage that will get you noticed.

 |Do you currently work in the industry and hold an insurance qualification?|